coderofsalvation/personality-insights/getting-started.md

 The {{site.data.keyword.personalityinsightsfull}} service derives insights about personality characteristics from social media, enterprise data, or other digital communications.
 This tutorial can help you get started quickly with the {{site.data.keyword.personalityinsightsshort}} service.
 The examples show you how to call the service's `POST /v3/profile` method with different types of input and how to request different types of output and output formats.
 {: shortdesc}

-> **Important:** The tutorial uses {{site.data.keyword.Bluemix}} Identity and Access Management (IAM) API keys for authentication.
+The tutorial uses {{site.data.keyword.Bluemix}} Identity and Access Management (IAM) API keys for authentication.
 Older service instances might continue to use the `{username}` and `{password}` from their existing Cloud Foundry service credentials for authentication.
 Authenticate by using the approach that is right for your service instance.
 For more information about the service's use of IAM authentication, see the [30 October 2018 service update](/docs/services/personality-insights/release-notes.html#October2018) in the release notes.
+{: important}

 ## Before you begin
 {: #before-you-begin}